 Ontario recommends mRNA vaccines as the preferred vaccine for all Ontarians.
-However, individuals 18 and older who have contraindications such as a confirmed allergy to components of the mRNA vaccines or who are not able or willing to receive an mRNA vaccine may receive the Novavax, Inc. COVID-19 vaccine (Nuvaxovid[TM]) if they do not have a contraindication to the Nuvaxovid vaccine.
+However, individuals 18 and older who have contraindications such as a confirmed allergy to components of the mRNA vaccines or who are not able or willing to receive an mRNA vaccine may receive the Novavax, Inc. COVID-19 vaccine (NuvaxovidTM) or the Medicago Inc. COVID-19 vaccine (Covifenz®) if they do not have a contraindication to the Nuvaxovid or Covifenz® vaccine.
 A viral vector vaccine (Janssen or AstraZeneca / COVISHIELD vaccine) should only be offered to individuals 18 and older without contraindications to the viral vector vaccine when all other authorized COVID-19 vacines are contraindicated, with informed consent.
-The Province has a limited supply of Nuvaxovid[TM] and viral vector vaccines.
+The Province has a limited supply of NuvaxovidTM, MODERNA 0.10mg/mL (DIN 02527685), Covifenz® and viral vector vaccines.
+Specifically regarding Covifenz®, the supply is uncertain.
 Pharmacies should work with their public health unit to determine how eligible individuals (as defined below) can receive these vaccines3.

 Based on advice from the Ontario Immunization Advisory Committee (OIAC), and in alignment with NACI, the Ministry of Health has issued a preferential recommendation for the use of Pfizer-BioNTech COVID-19 vaccine for individuals 5-29.
 This recommendation stems from an observed increase in the number of reports in Ontario of myocarditis/pericarditis following vaccination with Moderna relative to Pfizer-BioNTech in the 18-29 year old age group, particularly among males.
 Although risk of myocarditis/pericarditis with the Moderna (50 mcg) vaccine in children 6 to 11 years of age is unknown, with a primary series in adolescents and young adults the rare risk of myocarditis/pericarditis with Moderna (100 mcg) was higher than with Pfizer-BioNTech (30 mcg).
-See Vaccination Recommendations for Special Populations for more details.
+See COVID-19 Vaccine Administration for more details on administering to special populations.